survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ## Understanding CSS Scoping and CSS Modules

 Perhaps the biggest challenge of CSS is that all rules exist within **global scope**.
 This has led to specific conventions that work around this feature.
-A specification known as [CSS Modules](https://github.com/css-modules/css-modules) solves the problem by introducing **local scope** per `import`.
+The [CSS Modules](https://github.com/css-modules/css-modules) specification solves the problem by introducing **local scope** per `import`.
 As it happens, this makes CSS more bearable to use as you don't have to worry about namespace collisions anymore.

 Enabling CSS Modules in webpack is simple as *css-loader* supports the feature.
 You can enable it through `css-loader?modules` or set `modules` field `true` through the loader `options`.